nknorg/nconnect/README.md

 but you can manually specify which IP or IP range you would like to route through the VPN using `--vpn-route` arguments.
 Use `./nConnect -h` for all available arguments.

+If you start multiple nConnect clients in VPN mode, make sure to use different subnets for both `--tun-addr` and `--tun-gateway` (e.g. `10.0.86.X` for one client, `10.0.87.X` for another client).

-Note that if you are using windows, you would need to install the network adaptor driver and change adaptor info beforehand.
+If you are using windows, you will need to install the network adaptor driver and change adaptor info beforehand.
 The simplest way of doing that is to install nConnect client for windows before using nConnect command line version.

 #### TUN Device Mode